JonasRSV/Friday/README.md

 audio is recorded with **friday-audio**, **friday-vad** is a low resource barrier to **friday-inference**. **friday-vendor** executes keywords spotted by **friday-inference**.
 Each module uses the utility modules **friday-error**, **friday-logging** and **friday-storage** for persistance, logging and error handling.
 Each module also implements endpoint via **friday-web** which is used to get information and set information via an API.
 This enables adding keywords and configuring the assistant via a WebGUI. **friday-discovery** exposes functionality to make finding the assistant eaiser. **friday-signal** is under development but is ment to be used by the assistant to send physical signals, such as noise or light to indicate to the user at what stage of the inference pipeline Friday is at.

-### Models

-Models are developed under mm/

-### Gui & Web

-The latest web gui, that I myself use is [nightout](web/nightout), there is no API documentation at the moment.
-But [this file](web/nightout/src/FridayAPI.js) contains a majority of the API endpoint to talk to friday.